zcrap/Cypherpass/README.md

 * Autofill forms with a type, "public_key"
 * Cypherpass will not autologin if the page is asking for public key.

-### Known Issues
+### Known Issues And Concerns
 * Chrome's storage area isn't encrypted meaning sensitive information is stored in plaintext.

 ### //TODO
 * In browser extension unit testing.
 * Support multiple crypto suites.
 * Rate limit auto login, allow user to configure this in options page.
-* Options page: Add an area to manually verify signatures.
+* Option: Add an area to manually verify signatures.

+### Wishlist
-* Options page: Encrypt stored variables
+* Option: Encrypt stored variables.
   * Javascript to encrypt, unencrypt using a password.
+* Option: New keypair for each login.
+  * Would need workaround from chrome storage constraint.
+* Support for client side certificates.

 Cypherpass proudly uses the jsrsasign library from https://github.com/kjur/jsrsasign